-Categories: agile governance, agile metrics, governance, metrics, Portfolio Management, Project Management, scorecard
+Categories: agile, agile governance, agile metrics, governance, Kanban, lean, metrics, Portfolio Management, Project Management, scorecard, Scrum

-A common question that we get from customers who are new to Disciplined Agile (DA) is how do you roll up metrics from solution delivery teams into a portfolio dashboard?
+A common question that we get from customers who are new to Disciplined Agile (DA) is how do you aggregate, or "roll up", metrics from agile teams into a portfolio dashboard?
 A more interesting question is how do you do this when the teams are working in different ways?
 Remember, DA teams choose their way of working (WoW) because Context Counts and Choice is Good.
-Even more interesting is the question “How do you roll up team metrics when you still have some traditional teams as well as some agile/lean teams?”
+Even more interesting is the question “How do you aggregate team metrics when you still have some traditional teams as well as some agile/lean teams?”
 In this blog we answer these questions one at a time, in order.

 Note: We’re going to talk in terms of a single portfolio in this article, but the strategies we describe can apply at the program (a large team of teams) too, and then the program-level metrics are further rolled up to higher levels.

-How Do You Roll Up Agile Team Metrics Into a Portfolio Dashboard?
+How Do You Aggregate Agile Team Metrics Into a Portfolio Dashboard?

-Pretty much the same way you roll up metrics from traditional teams.
+Pretty much the same way you aggregate metrics from traditional teams.
 There tends to be several potential challenges to doing this, challenges which non-agile teams also face:

-How Do You Roll Up Agile Team Metrics Into a Portfolio Dashboard When the Teams Choose Their WoW, and it’s Different For Each Team?
+How Do You Aggregate Agile Team Metrics Into a Portfolio Dashboard When the Teams Choose Their WoW, and it’s Different For Each Team?

 When a team is allowed to choose it’s way of working (WoW), or “own their own process,” the team will often choose to measure itself in a manner that is appropriate to it’s WoW.
 This makes a lot of sense because to improve your WoW you will want to experiment with techniques, measure their effectiveness for your team within your current context, and then adopt the techniques that work best for you.
 So teams will need to have metrics in place that provide them with insight into how well they are working, and because each team is unique the set of metrics they collect will vary by team.
 For example, in Figure 1 below we see that the Data Warehouse (DW) team has decided to collect a different sent of metrics to measure stakeholder satisfaction than the Mobile Development team.
 The DW team needs to determine which reports are being run by their end users, and more importantly they need to identify new reports that provide valuable information to end users – this is why they have measures for Reports run (to measure usage) and NPS (to measure satisfaction).
 The Mobile team on the other hand needs to attract and retain users, so they measure things like session length and time in app to determine usage, and user retention and NPS to measure satisfaction.